jaoneol/jaoneol.github.io/_posts/2024-10-12-Docker-Understanding2.md

 CONTAINER ID   IMAGE                                      COMMAND                  CREATED      STATUS                      PORTS                                                                                      NAMES
 # Removes a Docker image
 # From the output below, you can see that a total of 11 layers have been deleted.
+# The output of 'docker rmi` may include image metadata (Untagged), unused intermediate layers, and hidden layers related to the base image.
+# So, the output may show 11 layers being deleted instead of 10.
 (MyDev) jaoneol@DESKTOP-B7GM3C5:~/GP-MyReference/10.MyDockerTest$ docker rmi mysql
 Untagged: mysql:latest
 Untagged: mysql@sha256:d56d039139a7f3b71f6d1c9f07ca4ee9f977b0fca13acdd27a1b13bfd4a4e3be